Hansynily/sunod-telemetry/README.md

 - [ ] Brand new repo instead of this fork.
 - [ ] Add delete entry
 - [ ] Light mode option
-- [ ] Move to cloud host instead of local only.
+- [ ] Move to cloud host as separate branch.
+Leave this current branch as local-only branch.
 ---

 ## Related